marsch/Architecture/evaluations/Connector(Component)QualityGuidelines.md

 ### Triggers/Webhooks

 #### Event Sourcing / Events updates
-This describes the way a component should handle the creation of new objects and the updates of existing objects.
+This describes the way a connector should handle the creation of new objects and the updates of existing objects.

 **Polling Triggers** will initially fetch all objects.
 After this initial import, it